 The Singtel Group is committed to being a responsible corporate citizen in all the markets where we operate, driving positive and sustainable change for our communities.

 We want to enable the inclusion and well-being of people and help them realise their potential through our core competence in digital and infocomm technologies.
 It is our belief that we can drive positive and sustainable changes to disadvantaged communities, especially vulnerable children and youth, through the support of corporate and workplace giving, staff volunteering and leveraging our skills and ICT innovations.

-The Singtel Touching Lives Fund is our philanthropy programme that raises funds for charities helping children and youth with special needs in Singapore.
-Thanks to the collaborative efforts of Singtel and our business associates and partners, employees and members of the public, the Fund has raised over S$36 million since its launch in 2002.
+The Singtel Touching Lives Fund is our corporate philanthropy programme that raises funds for charities helping children and youth with special needs in Singapore.
+Thanks to the collaborative efforts of Singtel and our business associates and partners, employees and members of the public, the Fund has raised over S$39 million since its launch in 2002.
 Singtel fully underwrites all fundraising costs so that every dollar donated to the Fund goes to our beneficiaries.
 For more information, please visit Singtel Touching Lives Fund.

 We leverage our core business and focus on enabling and connecting disadvantaged groups in the community.
 Singtel has been a Corporate SHARE company since 1992 and matches our employees’ monthly contributions to Community Chest, the fundraising arm of the National Council of Social Service (NCSS).
 Since 1991, we have been providing an annual grant to NCSS to defray the costs of telecommunication services for its charities in Singapore.

 We have been organising workshops for senior citizens in Singapore to learn how to use smartphones and social media apps, assisted by our staff volunteers.
 They also get to learn online safety tips like protecting their online privacy and against scams.